Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 \subsection{Matter Region}

-So far we have ignored the matter part of the metric and the fact that there are dynamical boundary conditions, which is addressed in this subsection.
+So far we have ignored the matter part of the metric and the fact that there are dynamical boundary conditions.
+Exactly this is addressed in this subsection.
 As just discussed light cannot exit the region $x < x_{out}$ via a geodesic lying purely in $x > L(t)$.
 It still could be that a light ray exits this region by moving through the matter spacetime.
-As argued, this might be possible as $L(t)$ becomes again arbitrarily large after a bounce.
+As argued, this might be possible, as $L(t)$ again becomes arbitrarily large after a bounce.
 Usually, this happens in a parallel universe \cite{BenAchourBouncingcompactobjectsI,BenAchourBouncingcompactobjectsII,BenAchourConsistentblackto,MuenchEffectiveQuantumDust,SchmitzExteriorstobouncing}.

 The surface of matter evolves according to Eq.~\eqref{eq:FriedmannEq}, which can equivalently be written as

 The solution $L(t)$ is given by Eq.~\eqref{eq:Lsol}.
 The spacetime trajectory of the matter surface is thus given by $\gamma = \left(t, L(t), \theta_0, \phi_0\right)$, where $\phi_0$ and $\theta_0$ indicate an arbitrary point on $\mathbb{S}^2$, which is irrelevant for the following.
 Consider now an observer, sitting at $x = x_{obs} > x_{out}$ at $t = -t_{obs}$ on the matter surface.
 Obviously, $x_{obs} = L(-t_{obs})$ is required to satisfy this condition.
 The observer stays at this radius and watches the matter collapsing.
 We can now ask: Does he touch the matter surface ever again?
 To answer this question, we need to solve the equation